Behodler/limbo/CommitMessage.md

 ### Behodler Swap

-Behodler swap needs to accomodate cliff face tokens under the hood so that users aren't aware they're even using a proxy.
-So for instance, if we list Uni in a cliff face wrapper, the Behodler UI will just show UNI in the token lists.
+Behodler swap needs to accomodate cliffFace tokens under the hood so that users aren't aware they're even using a proxy.
+So for instance, if we list Uni in a cliffFace wrapper, the Behodler UI will just show UNI in the token lists.
 The only giveaway that it's in a cliffFace proxy is a higher gas cost for swapping.

 ### Behodler PyroTokens